ColinKennedy/vim-textobj-block-party/README.md

 TODO: Put a GIF or asciinema here

+The same mapping works for every Python block type.
+As long as your cursor is positioned inside of the block, it will work!

+The full list of supported Python block types:

+	for
+	if
+	try
+	while

 Note: If the Python file being operated upon has a SyntaxError then the file cannot be parsed and block selection will fail.